huynguyenbao/huynguyenbao.github.io/_posts/2022-10-10-Variational-methods-3D-Reconstruction.md

 * $\textbf{v}$: voxel coordinate in volume $V$ - $\textbf{v} \in \mathbb{R}^3$
 * $\textbf{u}$: shape function of 3D object

-This graphical model may be biased to the heuristic of designers but in some point, it is still valid.
-The random variable $\textbf{v}$ in $V$ depends on not only the shape of 3D object (obviously) but also the foreground or background region $R$ that its projection to image planes belongs to.
-Whereas, the variable color $\textbf{c}$ undoubtedly depends on the region $R$.
+This graphical model may be biased to the heuristic of designers, but at some point, it is still valid.
+The random variable $\textbf{v}$ in $V$ depends on not only the shape of the 3D object (obviously) but also the foreground or background region $R$ that its projection to image planes belongs to.
+Whereas the variable color $\textbf{c}$ undoubtedly depends on the region $R$.

 ## Maximizing A Posteriori